 Summer Term in Ruby Class

-I hope you had a nice and relaxing Summer break and ready to start the new term.
+I do hope you had a wonderful Easter break and are ready to start the new term.
 I am excited for our learning journey ahead and supporting your child to be young successful learners and confident individuals.

 Pupils will have the opportunity to work independently, in pairs and small groups.

 Home learning will be set every Friday.
 Children will bring home a home learning pack which aligns with teacher they do in the classroom.
 Please discuss and work through the tasks with your child.
 If you have any clarifying questions of the tasks set, please do not hesitate to ask.
 Home learning will be collected every Wednesday.